Undergraduate Course: German Language Paper 2 (ELCG10017)

 On completion of this course, the student will be able to:

 - Demonstrate a broad palette of German vocabulary with a high degree of grammatical accuracy in writing, even on abstract, complex and unfamiliar topics, supported by a sophisticated understanding of the culture of the German-speaking countries.

-- Produce clear, complex essays in German on current topics, which develop arguments both critically and systematically with the use of relevant emphases, subsidiary points, and examples.
+- Produce clear, complex written pieces in German on academic subjects, which develop arguments both critically and systematically with the use of relevant emphases, subsidiary points, sources, and examples.

 - Engage successfully and creatively with the theory and practice of literary translation from German to English, producing excellent literary English in an appropriate style and register, and showing an appreciation of issues of cultural difference.

 - Engage with complex, challenging texts in German, showing an ability to read for style, register, content, narrative perspective, and other features of literary narrative.

 - Consistently exercise autonomy and initiative, taking significant responsibility for the work of others and for a range of resources to bring about new thinking.

 |Graduate Attributes and Skills